Last updated: March 6, 2022. Originally published: April 8, 2013

 Once upon a time, there was a dog named Jonas.
 Jonas drove his owner (me) crazy with his problem of pulling on the leash.
 Ever since he was a pup, as soon as you put him on leash he’d run to the end and pull like his life depended on it.

 This was really annoying.
 So I worked on loose-leash training with prong collars, choke chains, and later, as I became more enlightened, front-clip harnesses and hot dogs.
-With a lot of patience and consistency, it worked.
+With a lot of patience and consistency, it mostly worked.
 I could now take Jonas for a walk without fear of dislocating my shoulder.

 One day, I was browsing pictures of that year’s Iditarod (I’ve been a huge mushing nerd ever since I saw Balto when I was five).
 I came across a photo of a dog in the starting chute, lunging against his harness, tongue flying out the side of his mouth, eyes wide with excitement.
 This dog looked exactly like Jonas.
 Huh.
 Pretty cool.

 I kept scrolling.
 There was another Jonas look-alike.
 And another.